nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   smaller distance.
 This does not have sense if **Smoothing** input is set to zero.
 Optional input.
 If not connected, the node will consider weights of all points as equal.
 * **Degree**.
 Degree of the curve to be built.
 Default value is 3.
 Most useful values are 3, 5 and 7.
+If Scipy implementation is used, then maximum supported degree is 5.
+For Geomdl, there is no hard limit, but curves of very high degree can be hard to manipulate with.
 * **PointsCnt**.
 Number of curve's control points.
 This input is available only when **Implementation** parameter is set to **Geomdl**, and **Specify points count** parameter is checked.
 Default value is 5.